Introduction of Recruiting vs Talent Acquisition:

 Plus, 75% of the hiring managers suggest that a robust employer brand has its importance in recruiting the best candidates.
 And only employer branding will help you promote your company as the dream workplace to candidates.

 A good talent acquisition strategy will help you achieve all of this.
-You will notice positive results when you start inviting the candidates, in form of their eagerness to apply for the job.
+You will notice positive results when you start inviting the candidates, in their eagerness to apply for the job.

 What is Recruiting?